 The Final Cover Design in My Collection

-Now, I’ll conclude with a manhole cover designed with Lord Tokugawa Ieyasu in mind.
+Now, I’ll conclude with a manhole cover designed with Lord Tokugawa Ieyasu.

 Lord Ieyasu spend his youth and much of his life in the Sumpu area, climbing the ranks to become a daimyo (local lord) before eventually rising to the seat of shogun (military ruler of the country).
 He retired to Sumpu, present-day Shizuoka, in 1607, making this city a fitting location for this manhole cover design.